Transmission Repair Cost

-Hearing that you need an entirely new transmission is one of the worst calls you can get from your mechanic, but sometimes it might seem like there’s a huge problem, and it turns out to be something minor like a damaged seal.
+Hearing that you need an entirely new transmission is one of the worst calls you can get from your mechanic.
+Sometimes it might seem like there’s a huge problem, but it turns out to be something minor like a damaged seal or broken fluid line.

-In addition, a problem with the clutch could also require transmission service.
-Remember that an automatic transmission has a clutch, just like a manual transmission, so clutch repair can be necessary on any vehicle.
+In addition, a problem with the clutch could also require a transmission service.
+Remember that an automatic transmission has a clutch that might require repairs just like a manual transmission clutch might.

 Bear in mind that fixing some of these issues requires the labor of taking the transmission apart and removing it from the vehicle, so you’re also looking at labor charges and time for the repair, even if it’s just a busted seal.

 Other pieces of your transmission that could break, but which are a rare occurrence include:

 If you bring your vehicle in and your mechanic tells you the vehicle needs a completely new transmission installed, you should know that you have a few options at varying price points.
 If you look in the right places, you’ll find some actually come with a warranty.
 Ask your mechanic for four separate quotes.